Roberto Hernández (starting pitcher): Name and age controversy

 In January 2012, Dominican police arrested Hernández after he left the U.S. Consulate, accusing him of using a false identity to obtain a visa.
 Police reported his real name as Roberto Hernández Heredia, and that he was actually three years older than he reported.
 The Indians placed Hernández on the restricted list.
 Officials in both countries received assistance in the case from a woman in the Dominican Republic who claimed she falsified a birth certificate for Hernández in exchange for $26,000, but when Hernández's father failed to pay her, she contacted the authorities.
+Hernández claimed in an interview that he got the Fausto Carmona name from a distant relative, with whom he did not have a close relationship.

 While he was known as Fausto Carmona, his birth date was given as December 7, 1983, which would have made him old at the time of his MLB debut.
 Since being known by his real name, his birth date has been listed as August 30, 1980, by ESPN.com, MLB.com, and Retrosheet.
 That birth date indicates that he was actually old at the time of his MLB debut.